NATIONAL TELL A FAIRY TALE DAY

 The brothers Grimm collected and published some of the more well-known tales we are familiar with today.
 Jakob and his brother Wilhelm set out on a quest to preserve these tales at a time in history when a tradition of oral storytelling was fading.
 In 1812, they published their first volume of stories titled Household Tales.
 Their stories’ darker qualities were clearly meant for an adult audience.

 Rumpelstiltskin is one of the tales they collected.
 Several other versions exist and the little man claimed many different names across Europe.
 From Trit-a-trot in Ireland to Whuppity Stoorie in Scotland, Rumplestiltskin makes it difficult for historians to identify him.

 While some storytellers have a long and sometimes ancient history such as Aesop (The Fox and the Goose, The Ant and the Grasshopper), others are more recent like the Grimm brothers.

-Hans Christian Andersen, first published in 1829, brought to us written versions of the Princess and the Pea, The Ugly Duckling, The Little Mermaid, and many more.
+First published in 1829, Hans Christian Andersen brought to us written versions of the Princess and the Pea, The Ugly Duckling, The Little Mermaid, and many more.
 Where Grimm’s tales could take on a darker cast and unmistakably written with adults in mind, Andersen’s stories are sweet and warm.

 HOW TO OBSERVE TELL A FAIRY TALE DAY

 - Engage your audience.
 Children like to participate.
 Have them quack every time you mention the Ugly Duckling or make the motions of climbing Jack’s beanstalk.

 - Give your characters a voice.
 Nobody likes a monotone storyteller.
 Buehler, Buehler, Buehler.
 No, not even children like the monotone.
 Varying your voice for each character and inflecting excitement, sadness and disappointment will create drama and stimulate the imaginations of the little minds listening to you.

 - Ask questions as you go.
 It’s an excellent way to keep your story flowing and to gauge the children’s listening skills.